 Ninul A.S. - Ninul Anatoly Sergeevich - www.ninulas.narod.ru/english.html

-Ninul Anatoly Sergeevich - web-site http://NinulAS.narod.ru/english.html
+Ninul Anatoly Sergeevich - English web-site https://NinulAS.narod.ru/english.html

-========================================================================== The author does not have commercial interests and any profit from the location here of his works in the indicated fields.
-These interests are purely scientific.
+========================================================================== The author does not have commercial profits from possible advertising here and from the location here of his mathematical-physical works in their digital forms as p-books and e-books in the indicated fields.
+His interests are only purely scientific!
+All these books with contents of this site are situated as in the public domain.

 ==========================================================================

-1. The book by A. S. Ninul, "Tensor Trigonometry.
-Theory and applications.", with this new math subject and with studied in it a number of fundamental questions and problems of algebra, geometry and theoretical physics, was issued by "Mir Publishing House" (Moscow) in October 2004.
-Besides, this book contains a large Appendix "Trigonometric motion models in non-Euclidean geometries and in theory of relativity".
+1. The monograph: A. S. Ninul, "Tensor Trigonometry.
+Theory and applications.", with this new math subject and with studied in it a number of fundamental questions and problems of algebra, geometry and theoretical physics, was issued by the main Russian scientific "Publishing House Mir" (Moscow) in October 2004.
+Note, that in preliminary Part.I, between many other interest novelties, along the way, the elegant (only in one line) proofs of the Hamilton--Caylay Theorem for the characteristic polynomial of a matrix and the Kronecker--Capelli Theorem for linear algebraic equations are given!

-2. To the end of 2020, the author prepared its updated English version, and in January 2021 the "Fizmatlit Publishing House" (Moscow) issued it as the English monograph Ninul A. S. "Tensor Trigonometry." in its paper and digital forms, where in particular, in the frame of last Ch.10A, the study of the differential geometry of world lines in Minkowskian space-time was carried out by the author to its logical end.
+2. To the end of 2020, the author prepared the updated English version of this monograph, as the 2-nd edition, and in January 2021 the Russian scientific "Publishing House Fizmatlit" (Moscow) issued it as the monograph Ninul A. S. "Tensor Trigonometry.", where, in particular, in last Ch.10A, the more complete study of the differential trigonometry of world lines in the Minkowski space-time was carried out with concomitant to them hyperboloids II and I.

-3. The book by A. S. Ninul, "Optimization of Objective Functions: Analytics.
+4. The monograph A. S. Ninul, "Optimization of Objective Functions: Analytics.
 Numerical methods.
-Design of experiments." was issued by "Fizmatlit Publishing House" (Moscow) in May 2009.
-The author hopes that in it he considered in natural and logical order all basic methods of search and identification of the extremum for evolutional objective functions on the basis of their genetic interconnection (up to mathematical programming) with the filling up of "blind spots" encountered in literature.
-This book also completed the investigation of some extremal problems considered earlier in the book "Tensor Trigonometry".
-So, for instance, Ch.4 contains the derivation of complete (extremal in essence) requirements to the coefficients of a real algebraic equation of degree n for the reality, including positivity, of all its roots, what is the solution to the problem posed by the great Descartes and partially solved by him.
+Design of experiments." was issued by the Russian scientific "Publishing House Fizmatlit" (Moscow) in May 2009.
+In it we considered in logical order all functional methods of search and identification of the extremum for evolutional objective functions on the basis of their sequential genesis (up to mathematical programming) with the filling up of "blind spots" having in literature on optimization.
+This book also completed the investigation of some extreme problems considered earlier in the book "Tensor Trigonometry".
+So, for instance, Ch.4 contains the derivation of complete (extreme in essence) requirements to the coefficients of a real algebraic equation of degree n for the reality, including positivity, of all its roots, what is the solution to the problem posed by the great Descartes and partially solved by him.
+In Ch.1, along the way, the problem of the connection between the derivatives of the analytical functions y(x) and x(y), with their any degree n, was solved by us, or, equivalently, it is the problem of the connection between the coefficients of direct and inverse analytical series for the same functions, posed and solved for n=1 and n=2 by the great Newton.
+Here there is also new useful facts about algebraic and functional polynomials.

 ==========================================================================